Self Storage Auction Tips

 There are several options for reselling the items:

-With a little preparation and research, you can make a large profit from spending a small amount of time and money at a self-storage unit auction.
 The advice on this website is provided as a courtesy for informational purposes only.
-"Storage Tips" are offered as-is and no warranty is expressed or implied.
+"Storage Tips" are offered as-is, and no warranty is expressed or implied.
 For more information, see StorageFront's Terms and Conditions.